 In other areas of Colorado, authorities have been developed, such as the Cherry Creek Basin Water Quality Authority and the Chatfield Watershed Authority.
 These authorities can levy funds for priority projects and assist with program implementation.
-The North Front Range Water Quality Planning Association and other 208 planning agencies cannot levy funds or tax for projects, but they have voluntary feeds and dues that contribute to planning and implementation.
-Recently Chatfield added an entrance fee to the state park to assist with protecting water quality as well.
+The North Front Range Water Quality Planning Association and other 208 planning agencies cannot levy funds or taxes for projects, but they have voluntary feeds and dues that contribute to planning and implementation.
+Recently, the Chatfield Watershed Authority also added an entrance fee to the state park to assist with protecting water quality.